 Everyday outreach happens within our community and through our students.

 Serving a Purpose

-So unique and authentic to a vibrant spiritual life on campus, Monday Chapel reaches far beyond the boundaries of any anomaly.
-From modern worship music, relevant announcements and inspirational messages delivered by guest speakers, there is always a special energy that consumes the arena.
+So unique and authentic to vibrant spiritual life on campus, Monday Chapel reaches far beyond the boundaries of any anomaly.
+From modern worship music, relevant announcements and inspirational messages delivered by guest speakers, there is always special energy that consumes the arena.

 “There are no accidents or coincidences in God,” said Warren Stewart Jr., a recent speaker from Church of the Remnant.
 “You are here at GCU at this appointed time and this season to hear a word from God to set you on a path of not just finding your purpose, but having the boldness to walk it out.”